jakenorbie12/cuddly-computing-machine/README.md

 ## Dependencies

 All dependencies that were used by the owner are captured within the requirements.txt file, which is handled within the Installation section.
-However, it is important to note that they used VSCode as an IDE, and thus used the Windows OS and Powershell/VSCode terminal to perform the following operations.
+However, it is important to note that they used VSCode as the IDE, and thus used the Windows OS and Powershell/VSCode terminal to perform the following operations.

 ## Installation